zoyron/portfolio/src/content/blog/ts-notes.md

 ---
 title: "Personal TypeScript Notes"
-summary: "Sharing the typescript notes that I write while making projects using typescript"
+summary: "Compilation of notes that I write/have written while making projects using typescript"
 date: "May 15 2025"
 draft: false
 tags:
   - Programming
 ---

-> These are some rough notes that I write/have written while making projects using typescript.
+> These are just rough notes, and not meant for learning.
+Here I just ramble on about the things I realize while using typescript.

 While passing props to a react functional component, you can either create interface or types for the props or you can define their type annotations inline.
 Let's see what the difference is.